NotePlan/plugins/jgclark.RepeatExtensions/README.md

 When the **number** starts with a **+** (e.g. `+1m`) it will duplicate the task for 1 month after the date the _task was completed_.
 When the number doesn't start with a + (e.g. `1m`) it will duplicate the task for 1 month after the date the _task was last due_.
 This is found from a `>yyyy-mm-dd` scheduled date.
 If this can't be determined, then it defaults to the first option.

+From v0.6 you can specify scheduled dates to all the other calendar note types supported by NotePlan:
+- weekly (e.g. `>2023-W28`)
+- monthly (e.g. `>2023-07`)
+- quarterly (e.g. `>2023-Q3`)
+- yearly (e.g. `>2023`)

+The resulting repeat lines will also be specified using that same note type, and will write to the appropriate new calendar note (unless it came from a project note, in which case it will stay in the same project note).

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).